mariolinguito/codingadventures/content/blog/drupal-8-page-speed-insight-the-light-speed-might-be-with-you/index.md

 description: Some tips to increase the performance of your Drupal website.
 Yes, it is simple!
 ---
 When you use a CMS, often you saw that your pages peed (Google) value is lower than you think, but it is a normal thing because you used a CMS to build your website!

+But our desire is always to see that value at least more than 60-70% for Desktop and 50-60% for mobile (if you consider that more traffic today came from mobile devices).